bell0x07/CongressChecklist/README.md

 If you're attenting a camping event, with the great outdoors, evil daystar and foliage, you'll also want to check out [@Columbia19][144]'s [Camping-Checklist][43] in addition!

+This list is a fork of MacLemon's one, it contains edits made by me to better suit my needs and wills.

 ---